Wildlander-mod/Support/Docs/FAQ.md

 *Essentials to Do list*

-MCM Config - 80% complete
+MCM Config - now complete

 Optimazation Pass - (at least a week) of making the game smooth